ArneilPaulPolican/ArneilPaulPolican/README.md

 # Hi there, I'm Arneil Paul Polican! 👋

 ## :rocket: About Me
 I'm a blockchain enthusiast with a strong interest in decentralized technologies.
-My journey started with exploring blockchain fundamentals, and I have since dived deep into Substrate-based blockchain development, Rust, Solidity, and cloud-native applications.
+My journey began with exploring blockchain fundamentals, and since then, I’ve delved deeply into Substrate-based blockchain development.
+I've been working extensively in Web3 and cloud-native applications, particularly focusing on off-chain integrations within the Polkadot ecosystem to support XODE NFT application development.

-Beyond blockchain, I have extensive experience as a Web Application Engineer and DevOps Team Lead.
-I have designed and implemented scalable and secure web applications using modern frameworks like .NET Core, Angular, and more.
-My expertise includes architecting microservices, optimizing CI/CD pipelines, and ensuring high availability of cloud-native applications.
-I am passionate about automating deployments, container orchestration, and maintaining robust DevOps workflows.
+In addition to my work in blockchain, I have a strong background as a Web Application Engineer and currently lead DevOps operations.
+I’ve developed scalable web applications using modern frameworks such as .NET Core, Laravel, NestJS, and FastAPI for APIs, as well as Vue, Angular, and Next.js for client-side applications.
+My focus includes microservices architecture, CI/CD automation, and cloud-native infrastructure.
+I’m particularly interested in streamlining development workflows and improving operational efficiency, managing server infrastructure primarily through Proxmox VE, rather than relying on cloud providers like AWS, GCP, or Azure.

 🏗️ Working on Xode-blockchain, a blockchain platform with on-chain governance for game development and business applications.